clarin-eric/cereal/curation-dashboard/markdown/help.md

 This module is maintained in a [separate code-base](https://github.com/clarin-eric/linkchecker).

 ## Frequently Asked Questions and Feedback
 You may go to our [faq](/faq) page, which tries to answer the most common questions.
-If your question is not answered, feel free to create an issue on our github page, reachable via [feedback](https://github.com/clarin-eric/curation-dashboard/issues).
+If your question is not answered, feel free to [mail](mailto:curation@clarin.eu) us.